Radio 4EB Training in 2017

 Broadcast Induction Sessions will be held monthly in 2017 to assist all language groups with new members.
 This is the first step in becoming involved in a language group.
 It's also a great way to find out more about Radio 4EB.

-Please Note: All 4EB Broadcasters are required to hold a current broadcasting licence to be involved in on-air programs.
-It is also a requirement that you are a financial member before attending the Broadcast Induction Session so you can be ready to be involved in 4EB Programs.
-All applications will need approval by the language group convenor prior to the Broadcast Induction.
-On receipt of your application the office will be able to arrange broadcast training approval, and the Training Coordinator will then advise you of the date for the session.
+Please Note: All 4EB Broadcasters are required to hold a Broadcast Licence to be involved in on-air programs.
+It is also a requirement that you are a financial member before attending the Broadcast Induction Session.
+Remember, all applications will need approval by the language group convenor prior to attending the session.
+You will then be advised by email of the next session.

 The Next Broadcast Induction Session